-- 7.86 The objective of business continuity management is to counteract interruptions to business activities and to protect critical business processes from the effects of major failures of information systems or disasters and to ensure their timely resumption. - 7.87 A process should be developed and maintained for business throughout the practice that identifies the information security facilities critical to the practice's business and addresses remedial measures in the event of failures of the information systems. - 7.88 Business continuity management is far wider than incident response management.
+- activities and to protect critical business processes from the effects of major failures of information systems or disasters and to ensure their timely resumption. - 7.116 A process should be developed and maintained for business throughout the practice that identifies the information security facilities critical to the practice's business and addresses remedial measures in the event of failures of the information systems. - 7.117 Business continuity management is far wider than incident response management.
 It is aimed to protect critical business processes from the effects of major failures of information systems and to ensure their speedy resumption.
-In the circumstances events that could cause interruptions to business should be identified along with the probability of the impact of such interruption and the consequences for information security. - 7.89 It is beyond the scope of this guideline to deal with business continuity in any detail but it is an aspect of information security which should be addressed by all practices who have become reliant on their information systems and information processed and retained by those systems.
+In the circumstances events that could cause interruptions to business should be identified along with the probability of the impact of such interruption and the consequences for information security. - 7.118 It is beyond the scope of this guideline to deal with business continuity in any detail but it is an aspect of information security which should be addressed by all practices who have become reliant on their information systems and information processed and retained by those systems. - 7.119 Specific consideration must be given to incident response management, responsibility should be assigned and procedures developed and communicated adequately within the practice. - 7.120 These procedures should incorporate proper planning of the reporting, escalation, management and responses to incidents. - 7.121 All persons processing a practice's information should be made aware of their responsibility to report information security events which would include breaches of policies, human errors, malfunctions of software or hardware and access violations that threaten or compromise the integrity, confidentiality and availability of information.
+The employees and/or persons engaged by the practice must be made aware of the channels of communication for the reporting of incidents to enable incidents to be expeditiously notified and acted upon. - 7.122 Employees and person engaged by a practice should also be encouraged to report any information security weaknesses that may not necessarily be a breach of policies but that could lead to breaches of policies. - 7.123 Once the responsibility for security incident management has been established, those persons identified must familiarise themselves with their obligations, establish detailed procedures for the management of incidents and practice these procedures to ensure that the objective of a quick, effective and an orderly response to information security incidents can be achieved. - 7.124 In responding to security incidents, the responsible party should collect evidence relating to the occurrence of the incident, conduct information security forensics analyses, escalate the incident as may be required, and ensure that all response activities are properly logged for later analysis. - 7.125 Where it is appropriate, information security incidents should be reported to internal and external parties on a need to know basis and as may be required by legislation or regulation.